 For all of its hype, perennial electric vehicle startup Tesla Motors just has two models to speak of: the ultra-expensive Roadster sportscar, and the less pricey (but still sleek) Model S sedan.
 Now that production of the Roadster has ended, Tesla is doing everything it can to whet our appetites for the Model S, which won’t be released until 2012.

 one Model S on the road at the same time).
 Last week, Tesla reportedly began assembling the beta version of the vehicle, some of which will tour North American Tesla showrooms later this year.

-When the $57,000 vehicle is released, it won’t revolutionize the EV industry--it’s just too expensive for most people--but the 300-mile range is ahead of the competition.
+When the $57,000 vehicle is released, it won’t revolutionize the EV industry–it’s just too expensive for most people–but the 300-mile range is ahead of the competition.
 The cheaper Nissan Leaf has a 100-mile range, and even the Roadster only has a 200-mile range.
 For drivers with nasty cases of so-called “range anxiety,” this could be a tempting purchase.